Carlos Santana: Return to commercial success

-Santana, since 2007, has opened a chain of upscale Mexican restaurants called "Maria Maria".
-It is a combined effort with Chef Roberto Santibañez.
-They were located in Tempe, Arizona, Mill Valley (now closed), Walnut Creek, Danville, San Diego, Austin, Texas, and Boca Raton, Florida.
+In 2007 Santana along with chef Roberto Santibañez.opened a chain of upscale Mexican restaurants called "Maria Maria".
+The restaurants were located in Tempe, Arizona, Mill Valley, Walnut Creek, Danville, San Diego, Austin, Texas, and Boca Raton, Florida.
 As of 2021, the only open location is in Walnut Creek.

 In 2012, Santana released an album Shape Shifter consisting of mostly instrumental tracks.
-On February 23, 2013, there was a public announcement on ultimateclassicrock.com about a reunion of the surviving members (minus Jose “Chepito” Areas) of the Santana band who recorded Santana III in 1971.
-The subsequent album was titled Santana IV.
-On May 6, 2014, his first ever Spanish language album Corazón was released.
+On February 23, 2013, there was a public announcement on ultimateclassicrock.com about a reunion of the surviving members (minus Jose "Chepito" Areas) of the Santana band that recorded Santana III in 1971.
+The next album was titled Santana IV.
+On May 6, 2014, his first-ever Spanish-language album Corazón was released.

 On September 12, 2015, Santana appeared as a member of Grateful Dead bassist Phil Lesh's band Phil Lesh and Friends at the third annual Lockn' Festival.
 He has continued to act as a mentor to a younger generation of jam acts, like Derek Trucks and Robert Randolph.

-In 2016, Carlos Santana reunited with past Santana band members Gregg Rolie, Michael Carabello, Michael Shrieve, and Neil Schon to release the album: Santana IV and the band embarked on a brief tour.
-A full set from this lineup was filmed at the House of Blues in Las Vegas and was released as a live album and a DVD titled Live at the House of Blues Las Vegas.
+In 2016, Carlos Santana reunited with past Santana band members Gregg Rolie, Michael Carabello, Michael Shrieve, and Neil Schon, releasing the album Santana IV and embarking with the band on a brief tour.
+A full set from this lineup was filmed at the House of Blues in Las Vegas and released as a live album and DVD titled Live at the House of Blues Las Vegas.

 In 2017, Santana collaborated with the Isley Brothers to release the album The Power of Peace on July 28, 2017.

 In December 2018, Santana published a guitar lesson on YouTube as part of the online education series MasterClass.

 In October 2019, Santana was featured on the American rapper Tyga's song "Mamacita" alongside American rapper YG.
 The song's music video premiered on YouTube on 25 October.

 In March 2020, Santana's "Miraculous World Tour" was cancelled due to the COVID-19 pandemic.

 In August 2021, Santana signed a new global record deal with BMG to release his new full-length studio album Blessings and Miracles.
-The same month, he performed in New York's Central Park along with Rob Thomas and Wyclef Jean.
+In the same month, he performed in New York's Central Park along with Rob Thomas and Wyclef Jean.

+In August 2023, Santana received some controversy regarding statements he made about trans people, stating "... a woman is a woman and a man is a man".
+He would apologize a day later for his remarks.

+In March 2025, Santana and his band released a compilation album titled Sentient, which included retrospective collaborations he previously made with Michael Jackson, Smokey Robinson, Miles Davis, Paolo Rustichelli, Darryl “DMC” McDaniels and his wife Cindy Blackman Santana.
+The album also included three previously unreleased tracks.